 Dunbar Hill School History

 The first Dunbar Hill School was a red brick, one-room schoolhouse built in the early 1800s on what is now Cooper Lane and Dunbar Hill Road.
-The area was named for Giles Dunbar, who served as a town hayward (look that one up!) in the late 1820s.
+The area was named for Giles Dunbar, who served as a town hayward (the official in charge of fences) in the late 1820s.
 A second Dunbar Hill School was built in 1863, and a third in 1906, also one-room structures.
 Additions and modifications were made over the years and the school was closed for a short time until in 1950 the community rallied to build a new school on the grounds of the current school, which opened in 1951.
 It was the first school in Hamden to have both a cafeteria and auditorium.

 Beginning in 1992, the building once again underwent a massive renovation, re-opening in 1995.
 The remodeled building included a media center and computer lab, as well as separate facilities for instrumental and choral music.